mykle1/MMM-EARTH/README.md

 A MagicMirror module to display the Earth as it rotates.

-## What you could see
+## What you can see, from 1,000,000 miles away!

 ![](pix/7.gif)
 ##
 On July 5th, 2016, the moon passed between DSCOVR and the Earth.
 EPIC snapped these images over a period of about 4 hours.
 In this set, the far side of the moon, which is never seen from Earth, passes by.
+The DSCOVR satellite is, at times, 1 million miles away, more than 4 times further away than the moon itself.

 ## How you see it